 Can you stop paying child support if the other parent doesn't allow you visitation?

-If you fall behind in paying child support are you still able to see your child?
+If you fall behind in paying child support, are you still able to see your child?

-By the same token, your inability or unwillingness to pay child support does not give the custodial parent the right to withhold your child from you.
+Your inability or unwillingness to pay child support does not give the custodial parent the right to withhold your child from you.
 Child support and visitation with your child are treated as separate issues under the Texas Family Code.
 You have the right to spend time with your child even if you fall behind in paying child support.

 The bottom line is that both you and the custodial parent must follow the court orders in your case.
-Deciding to match their bad acts with one of your own is a recipe for a contentious family law case.
+Deciding to match their evil acts with one of your own is a recipe for a contentious family law case.

 Closing thoughts on child support

-If you run into any problems associated with paying child support in Texas, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+If you run into any problems with paying child support in Texas, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
 Our experienced and effective family law attorneys practice in the area of child support frequently and would be honored to provide you with the sort of representation and advocacy that you and your family deserve.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"